lucasgneccoh/gedlib/compression/README.md

 2. Go to the compression folder and run the create_directories.sh file.
 If you dont want or cant run it, you will have to create all the folders yourself to avoid problems with the output of the compression method.
 3. Go to gedlib/compression/build
-4. Open a terminal and execute the following commands: cmake .. make
+4. Open a terminal and execute the following commands:
+	`cmake ..
+	`make
 5. Get the run.sh file from the util_files folder.
 This file is used to simplify execution.
-Define parameters, and execute the bash file using "bash run.sh"
+Define parameters, and execute the bash file using "bash run.sh".
+Yout results will be available in the *compression/data/output* folder.
+I you use `run_2.sh` then you will have two files.

 The general structure of the compression folder is the following.
 Use the create_directories.sh file to create the data folder that has many folders inside